Philosophy and Religion

 Senior Capstone Experience

-In addition to the ten required courses, each philosophy major must also complete the Senior Capstone Experience (SCE) which takes the form of a senior thesis.
-Majors will work in close association with a department mentor; and those majors who do successfully complete the SCE will receive four credits toward graduation.
+In addition to the ten required courses, each philosophy major must also complete the Senior Capstone Experience (SCE) which can take the form of either a senior thesis or a set of comprehensive exams.
+In either case majors will work in close association with a department mentor; and those majors who do successfully complete the SCE will receive four credits toward graduation.

 100. Introduction to Philosophy